shiatsu massage sports massage reiki healing therapy

 Studies show that a hot stone massage may be a helpful way to reduce stress and anxiety, promote relaxation, and ease pain and muscle tension.
 It may be helpful for a variety of conditions and circumstances.

-60 Minutes - $130
+60 Minutes for a specific area - $130

-90 Minutes - $150
+90 Minutes for full body - $180

 We use cookies to analyze website traffic and optimize your website experience.
 By accepting our use of cookies, your data will be aggregated with all other user data.